alif33/FiverrExtension/README.md

-# Fiverr auto refresher in random time and random page
+# Fiverr auto refresher in random time to random page